Lead compounds: Organolead

 The best-known compounds are the two simplest plumbane derivatives: tetramethyllead (TML) and tetraethyllead (TEL); however, the homologs of these, as well as hexaethyldilead (HEDL), are of lesser stability.
-The tetralkyl deratives contain lead(IV); the Pb–C bonds are covalent.
+The tetralkyl derivatives contain lead(IV); the Pb–C bonds are covalent.
 They thus resemble typical organic compounds.

 Lead readily forms an equimolar alloy with sodium metal that reacts with alkyl halides to form organometallic compounds of lead such as tetraethyllead.
-The Pb–C bond energies in TML and TEL are only 167 and 145 kJ/mol; the compounds thus decompose upon heating, with first signs of TEL composition seen at 100 °C (210 °F).
+The Pb–C bond energies in TML and TEL are only 167 and 145 kJ/mol; the compounds thus decompose upon heating, with first signs of TEL decomposition seen at 100 °C (210 °F).
 Pyrolysis yields elemental lead and alkyl radicals; their interreaction causes the synthesis of HEDL.
 They also decompose upon sunlight or UV-light.
 In presence of chlorine, the alkyls begin to be replaced with chlorides; the R_{2}PbCl_{2} in the presence of HCl (a by-product of the previous reaction) leads to the complete mineralization to give PbCl_{2}.
 Reaction with bromine follows the same principle.